mhweber/gis_in_action_r_spatial/_posts/2017-04-18-04-Spatial-Data-In-R-sp.md

 - For `sp` class objects:
     - To get the CRS: proj4string(x)
     - To assign the CRS:
-          -Use either EPSG code or PROJ.4:
+          - Use either EPSG code or PROJ.4:
               - proj4string(x) <- CRS("init=epsg:4269")
               - proj4string(x) <- CRS("+proj=utm +zone=10 +datum=WGS84")
     - To transform CRS